kore4lyf/notes/css/tailwindcss/tailwind.md

 ```
 It will be listed as a dev dependency in the package.json

-Prettier is used for arrange the class order.
+Prettier is used for arranging the class order.
 Tailwindcss provided the plug-in, because they recommended the order that classes will be listed in.

 When prettier is run, it will automatically format the class in the appropriate order.